-An object-oriented data model describing media object types and media filter types is defined.
+We define an object-oriented data model describing media object types and media filter types.
 The MO part of the model does not define a (traditional) media type hierarchy.
-Instead, all attributes of an MO like main type, subtype, encoding, and further optional characteristics are modeled as properties which may be dynamically assigned to MOs as a signature.
-Assignment of contradictory properties may be prevented by defining appropriate constraints.
+Instead, all attributes of an MO like main type, subtype, encoding, and further optional characteristics are modeled as properties which may be dynamically assigned to MOs as a signature (generally denoted with σ).
+The assignment of contradictory properties may be prevented by defining appropriate constraints.
 We believe that this approach is more flexible and extensible than a type hierarchy built on inheritance and, thus, better supports the framework character of VirtualMedia.

-The filter part of the data model describes both virtual filters and instantiatable (implemented) filters.
+The filter part of the data model describes both virtual filters and instantiable (implemented) filters.
 A filter is characterized by its functional and non-functional properties.
 The functional properties are defined as a set of input and output signatures.
-These signatures are interpreted differently depending on the filter being virtual or instantiatable.
-If a virtual filter specifies input or output signatures, these are considered being part of its semantics.
-If an instantiatable filter specifies input or output signatures it specifies requirements on actual input-MOs and assertions on actual output-MOs.
-That means, a filter implementing a virtual filter is not required to specify 'compatible' signatures.
+These signatures are interpreted differently depending on the filter being virtual or instantiable.
+If a virtual filter specifies input or output signatures, these are considered as part of its semantics.
+If an instantiable filter specifies input or output signatures it specifies requirements on actual input-MOs and assertions on actual output-MOs.
+That means, a filter implementing a virtual filter is not required to specify "compatible" signatures.
 To give an example: Let the virtual filter F say its input should be audio, then we could imagine an implementation of F accepting video as input (but, of course, affecting only the audio part).